 The Kentucky Department of Education is placing equal emphasis on College and Career Readiness as a measure of success in education.
 Shelby County Public Schools consistently endeavor to build programs that reach students with ambitions in the trades as well as college.
 Having developed a trade early in life, I understand that industry certifications and career training can lead to a successful, fulfilling career and I want to be sure that students interested in the trades have the best programs in the state that will allow them to follow their passion.

 School Board elections are non-partisan because when it comes to our children, agendas should be left at the door.
 I firmly believe that good decisions are decisions that are fact-based, thoroughly researched, objective, and equitable for all students.
 Whether my decisions are popular or not with voters, they will always be made with the welfare of students in mind.

-Throughout my career I have placed an emphasis on honest, ethical dealings.
+Throughout my career I have placed an emphasis on honest, ethical dealings and building relationships with others in and out of my industry to achieve goals.
 My dedication to working within the law means openly answering questions as well as maintaining confidentiality when required by law.
-Elected officials should be available, approachable, and responsive.
-I wants to hear your comments and concerns.
+Elected officials should be available, approachable, responsive and looking for ways to connect the groups in communities they serve.
+I will work to be visible and to communicate to you what’s happening in our schools and to help connect you to resources and information that will help you resolve concerns and questions.
+I want to see the schools, city & county governments, community organizations, and community members working together toward common goals for our students as well as Shelby County as a whole.
 I have dedicated an email account just for your feedback.
-You can reach me on that dedicated account by sending a note to: firstname.lastname@example.org
+You can reach me on that dedicated account by sending a note to: email@example.com